storageos/tutorials/high-availability/001-labels.md

 A label is a key-value pair that is stored as a string.

-Create a volume labelled env=prod:
+Create a volume expected to run in a production environment:

 `storageos volume create --label env=prod testvol`{{execute}}